-Your WordPress website has automated maintenance tasks it needs to perform on a regular basis.
-In this article, we'll look at what these tasks are, what problems they can cause, and how RAIDBOXES makes it super simple to manage them.
+Your WordPress website has automated maintenance tasks that it needs to perform regularly.
+In this article we'll look at what these tasks are, what problems they can cause and how Raidboxes makes it super easy for you to manage them.

 Every time your local computer displays a popup message telling you an update has been found or an email has arrived in your inbox, it's most likely a cronjob that is working behind the scenes.

 What is Cron?

 Cron is a task scheduling command that is integrated in Linux-based systems - such as Ubuntu, Debian or even Mac OSX - and also on servers.
 Under Windows, the functionality is called "Task Scheduler".

 Here are some docs on how to use the Cron feature in the various systems: